ForestOfLight/Canopy/README.md

 noExplosionBlockDamage - Enables/disables explosion block damage.
-Tnt will still prime but will not break blocks when this is enabled. summontnt - Enables/disables the summontnt command. pickupOnMine - Enables/disables the automatic pickup of items when you break a block. universalChunkLoading - Enables/disables minecarts ticking for ten seconds after they are spawned.
+Tnt will still prime but will not break blocks when this is enabled. summontnt - Enables/disables the summontnt command. pickupOnMine - Enables/disables the automatic pickup of items when you break a block. universalChunkLoading - Enables/disables minecarts ticking a 5x5 chunk area for ten seconds after they are spawned.
 ```

 ## Features Commands